lundqvistr/manual_medfak_research_data/manual.md

 ### Don't do this in your data!
 (Flyttas till mer allmänt ställe?)
 - Don't calculate the time between events by manual calculations based on your calendar.
 There are always better ways to do this in your software.
 - Don't try to combine data stored in separate files by manual cut-and-paste operations.
 See [Compilation of data split into pieces into one dataset](#compilation-of-data-split-into-pieces-into-one-dataset).
+- Don't calculate new variables for combinations of your basic variables, such as a binary variable for "males_age_34_and_older", unless it is absolutely necessary.
+In most cases, you can use the two variables "gender" and "age" together to filter out such records, leaving you with a lot fewer variables.

 ### Multiple response
 One fairly common type of data which needs extra attention is when there could be one more more answers, as for example to the question "Which of the following medicines have been prescribed during the last year?
 One or more alternatives can be marked" followed by possible alternatives such as "substance A", "substance B" and so on.